MichaelStott/PyProx/README.md

 # PyProx

-Helper class for getting a list of proxies.
+Scrapes https://www.us-proxy.org/ for list of active proxies.
 Useful for web scraping.